awsdocs/amazon-ec2-user-guide/doc_source/snapshot-lifecycle.md

 aws dlm delete-lifecycle-policy --policy-id policy-0123456789abcdef0
 ```

-## Working with Amazon DLM Using the API<a name="snaphot-lifecycle-api"></a>
+## Using the Amazon DLM API<a name="snaphot-lifecycle-api"></a>

 The [Amazon Data Lifecycle Manager API Reference](https://docs.aws.amazon.com/dlm/latest/APIReference/) provides descriptions and syntax for each of the actions and data types for the Amazon DLM Query API\.

-Alternatively, you can use one of the AWS SDKs to access an API that's tailored to the programming language or platform that you're using\.
+Alternatively, you can use one of the AWS SDKs to access the API in a way that's tailored to the programming language or platform that you're using\.
 For more information, see [AWS SDKs](http://aws.amazon.com/tools/#SDKs)\.

-## Working with Amazon DLM to Create and Maintain Multi\-Volume Snapshots Using the Console<a name="multivolume-lifecycle"></a>
+## Create and Maintain Multi\-Volume Snapshots Using the Console<a name="multivolume-lifecycle"></a>

 You can create lifecycle policies to automate the creation and deletion of multi\-volume snapshots by using the AWS Management Console, from the AWS CLI, or from the Data Lifecycle Management \(DLM\) APIs\.